 The most recent lower living family budget was issued by the Secretary in fall 1981.
 The four-person urban family budget estimates, previously published by the U.S. Bureau of Labor Statistics (BLS), provided the basis for the Secretary to determine the LLSIL.
 BLS terminated the four-person family budget series in 1982, after publication of the fall 1981 estimates.
 Currently, BLS provides data to ETA, which ETA then uses to develop the LLSIL tables.

-The U.S. Department of Health and Human Services (HHS) also published the annual update for its poverty levels in the Federal Register on January 31, 2017.
-An explanation of the 2017 Poverty Guidelines may be found on the HHS website.
+The U.S. Department of Health and Human Services (HHS) also published the annual update for its poverty levels in the Federal Register in January annually.
+An explanation of the annual Poverty Guidelines may be found on the HHS website.